 Finding Opportunity in the App Market: Competitor Research

-Once you have determined who you are going to target, it’s time to analyze your competition to identify what your product is up against in the app market.
-Statista records confirm that Android users alone were able to choose between 2.2 million apps on the App Store just last month.
-Competitive analysis has become an essential part of business strategy in order to stay ahead, particularly in the tech industry.
-A successful app is one that adds value for users and solves their pain points, which we mentioned in the previous post.
-But your app ultimately won’t be successful if your competition has more to offer.
-Here are 9 research techniques to help you establish a competitive edge:
+Once you have determined whom you are going to target, it’s time to analyze your competition to identify what your product is up against in the app market.
+Statista records confirm that users currently can choose from close to 6 million apps between Google Play and the App Store.
+With so many options available, competitive analysis is an essential part of business strategy to stay ahead.

 1. Know Your Unique Value Proposition

-Competitive research is about revealing your competition’s strengths and weaknesses in order to define your own competitive advantage.
-Building a product that offers the same features as your competition’s won’t help you win over many users.
-A unique value proposition (UVP) is the first step you need to consider to optimize user loyalty and overall business success.
+Competitive research is about discovering your competition’s strengths and weaknesses.
+Building a product that offers the same features as the competition won’t help you win over many users.
+A unique value proposition (UVP) is the core of your competitive advantage and is arguably one of the most important conversion factors for your product.
+A UVP is the first step you need to consider to optimize user loyalty and overall business success.

 - What has your competition done right?